Table of Contents

 Personal Bests and Records

-Anju’s personal best in the long jump is an impressive 6.83 meters, achieved at the 2004 Athens Olympics.
-This jump remains one of the best by an Indian athlete.
-Additionally, she holds several national records in both long jump and triple jump, showcasing her versatility and talent.
+Anju’s personal best long jump of 6.83 meters remains one of the finest performances by an Indian athlete.
+She also set several national records in long jump and triple jump during her career.

 Awards and Honors